 It depends on a variety of factors.
 How big is the convention?
 Are you selling a book series, stand-alone novels, or both?
 You need to bring more of book one in a series because many readers like to try the first before committing to the rest.

 That said, I rarely sell more than 100 physical books at a convention.
-At the moment, I have a stand-alone (Transient) and a series (Max and the Multiverse).
-For large conventions, I bring 50 of the stand-alone, 50 of the first series book, and 25 each of the sequels.
-For small conventions, I reduce it by half.
+For large events, I bring 40 copies of the first book and 20 each of the sequels.
+For small events, I reduce it by half.

 Pro tip: offer bundle deals.
-Customers are more likely to purchase if they can score a deal.
-For example, I sell my books at $10 each, but I also offer discounts at $25 for the three-book series and $30 for the four-book lot.
+Customers love discounts and will often buy more to get them.
+For example, I sell my books at $10 each, but I also offer discounts on the series ($25 for all three books).
+The majority of my sequel copies are sold in bundles.

 Wow, there are a ton of conventions.
 Which one should I choose?